Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 I mean, there's a conservative portion of our community that's always voted Republican.

-And I think, you know, obviously I think sexism is a very, very real force.
+And I think, you know, obviously, I think sexism is a very, very real force.

 You know, I don't think it's completely explanatory, but the idea that there is, say, 20% of black men who are fundamentally conservative, that doesn't really surprise me too much.

+But I guess let's take, because I think this is a hard case.
 I think from your perspective and from my perspective, we probably don't believe hugely different things.

-about what policy should be towards trans people, about what language is acceptable to trans people that like we would see as fundamentally and morally wrong right
+A huge amount of the country, a majority of the country believes things about trans people, about what policy should be towards trans people, about what language is acceptable to trans people that like, we would see as fundamentally and morally wrong.

-and what politically not in a column or something but politically should our relationship with those people be do we win them over do we compromise with them like this feels like a very salient question the republican party is going to make sure this is a relentlessly salient question right
+And what politically, not in a column or something, but politically should our relationship with those people be?
+Do we win them over?
+Do we compromise with them?

 so i agree with you where does

-the approach leave us right where where do we go on that yeah no i think that's a great question look i think a couple things I think,
+the approach leave us right where where do we go on that yeah no i think that's a great question look i think a couple things i think

 You know what I mean?

 I see people willing to die and take bullets all the time.
+You know what I mean?
+What more could Ida B.

-Wells have done, you know, to get the anti-lynching bill passed?
+Wells have done? you know, to get the anti-lynching bill passed.

 I mean, here is somebody that, you know, was banished from Tennessee on threat of being killed after she saw her friends, you know, murdered and lynched.

-And one of the things I will say is when I look back at that long tradition, And I look back in the times that people have won and the places they've won,
+And one of the things I will say is when I look back at that long tradition, and I look back in the times that people have won and the places they've won,

-it's often not been their heroism that was the decisive decisive factor, ultimately.
+it's often not been their heroism that was the decisive factor, ultimately.
+It's often not been their strategy that was the decisive factor.

 Folks look back at the civil rights movement, for instance, and they talk about how brilliant it was to do the sit-ins and use mass media in the way that Martin Luther King used mass media, the appearance.